halcika7/softhouse-app/README.md

 **In this example I will use Netlify to deploy React app and Heroku for server deployment**

 #### Heroku Setup
-* Dont't have an  account ?
-Wisit website and make one
+* Don't have an  account ?
+Visit website and make one
 * Open up project directory in VS Code
 * If you are on windows change default integrated terminal to git bash
 * Next open integrated terminal